Arya-Iwakura/AirRollTimerPlugin/README.md

 * Color of text/symbol on screen
 * Alpha value that the text/symbol fades to over time
 * How quickly the text/symbol fades to the alpha value
+* Use a set seed or not for randomization

 Download and Install pre-built from BakkesMod Plugins page: https://bakkesplugins.com/plugins/view/403